didiforgithub/fa-blog/src/content/blog/Academic Cycle.md

 # 2. Introduction

-Numerous individuals have recently sought my insight regarding the technical principles underlying DeepSeek R1.
-However, I would prefer to focus on a distinct aspect: the organizational factors that facilitated DeepSeek's development of R1.
-DeepSeek's core advantage is derived from its organizational academic cycle.
-This structural element significantly contributed to its ability to create R1, while the specific algorithms are less important and destined to face obsolescence.
+Since January 22, numerous individuals have engaged in discussions with me regarding the principles underlying DeepSeek R1.
+However, the enthusiasm for technology typically resides within a small contingent of individuals.
+Today, I would prefer to focus on a different aspect: why DeepSeek was the one who created R1.
+The true merit of DeepSeek is founded in its status as an organization that emphasizes the academic cycle, which has significantly influenced its capability to create R1.
+In comparison, the algorithm itself holds less significance.
+As time progresses, the innovative algorithms of today may be supplanted at any moment; however, a distinguished organization consistently propels the advancement of technology.

-- **Academic Cycle: A process that advances scientific boundaries through continuous, granular innovations driven by organization-wide critical thinking.**
+- Academic Cycle: Engaging in organizational-level critical thinking to consistently create atomized innovations that advance the frontiers of science.

 The strength of an organization acts as a catalyst for innovation, thereby establishing a competitive advantage.
 This phenomenon has recurred consistently over the past decade.
 ByteDance exemplifies this trend, having entered the market later while outperforming established entities such as Tencent, Meta, and Google in the realm of recommendation systems.
 This notable success can be attributed to ByteDance's foundational organizational structure and its stringent A/B testing methodology, which cultivated an academic cycle and yielded superior performance.